Carmichael89/Machine-Learning-and-Data-Analytics/1. Supervised Machine Learning/1. Regression/3. SVM Regression/README.md

 - Gaussian RBF: $K(a,b) = exp(-\gamma\|a - b\|^2)$
 - Sigmoid: $K(a,b) = tanh(\gamma a^Tb + r)$

-The benifits of an SVM are:
+The benefits of an SVM are:
-- works well when there is a clear margin of seperation
+- works well when there is a clear margin of separation
 - effective in high dimensions
 - relatively memory efficient